LambdaTest/documentation/docs/tas-self-hosted-configuration.md

 ***

 ### LambdaTest Secret Key
-This specify secret key will be provided to you after login and select the TAS Self-Hosted mode.
+This specify secret key will be provided to you after loggin in and selecting the TAS Self-Hosted mode.
 It is required to link your self hosted environment with the TAS server. <br/>

 **Example**
 ```json